St George Hospital (Sydney)

-The St George Hospital and Community Health Service is a district general hospital, It is tertiary referral hospital is located in Kogarah, a southern suburb of Sydney, New South Wales, Australia.
-It is part of the South East Sydney Local Health District and is an accredited principal teaching Hospital of the University of New South Wales.
+The St George Hospital and Community Health Service is a tertiary referral hospital, originally a district general hospital, located in Kogarah, a southern suburb of Sydney, New South Wales, Australia.
+It is part of the South East Sydney Local Health District and is an accredited principal teaching hospital of the University of New South Wales.

 Overview

 As a major tertiary and teaching hospital, St George accepts patients from other parts of Sydney, NSW and beyond.
 It primarily serves about 250,000 residents of southern Sydney, in the St George area bounded by Botany Bay, Cooks River in the north, Georges River in the south and Salt Pan Creek in the west.
 Approximately 35% of the St George area's residents are from a non-English speaking background.
 The hospital is also the nearest provider of specialist medical services for around 200,000 residents of the Sutherland Shire.

 The hospital has a designated medical trauma service and is the Medical Retrieval Service Coordination Centre for NSW.
 The hospital's departments include anaesthesia, critical care, surgery, cancer care, medicine, women's and children's health, mental health, community health and medical imaging.

-In the 2002-2003 financial year there were more than 45,000 admissions (including day-only), and more than 723,000 outpatient treatments were administered.
-The hospital has approximately 600 beds and more than 2500 staff (full-time equivalents) and is one of the largest in Sydney.
+In the 2002 – 2003 financial year, there were more than 45,000 admissions (including day-only), and more than 723,000 outpatient treatments were administered.
+The hospital has approximately 600 beds and more than 2,500 staff (full-time equivalents) and is one of the largest in Sydney.